Jack Straw: Retirement from front-bench politics (2010–present)

 In August 2010, Straw announced his plans to quit his role as Shadow Secretary of State for Justice and move to the backbenches, citing the need for a 'fresh start' for the Labour Party under a new leader.
 Straw has since described Gordon Brown's leadership as a "tragedy".

-In December 2010, ahead of the UK Alternative Vote Referendum 2011, Straw was a signatory to a letter to The Guardian arguing in favour of the alternative vote.
+In December 2010, ahead of the 2011 Alternative Vote Referendum, Straw was a signatory to a letter to The Guardian arguing in favour of the alternative vote.

-In January 2011, Straw provoked controversy with comments made on Newsnight about Pakistani men.
+In January 2011, Straw caused controversy with comments made on Newsnight about Pakistani men.
 He said "there is a specific problem which involves Pakistani heritage men ... who target vulnerable young white girls."
 His comments came after two men of Pakistani origin were convicted of rape in Derby.

-In April 2011, Straw was appointed as a consultant to E. D. & F. Man Holdings Ltd., a British company based in London specialising in the production and trading of commodities including sugar, molasses, animal feed, tropical oils, biofuels, coffee and financial services.
+In April 2011, Straw was appointed as a consultant to ED&F Man Holdings Ltd, a British company based in London specialising in the production and trading of commodities including sugar, molasses, animal feed, tropical oils, biofuels, coffee and financial services.
 Commenting on his appointment to ED&F Man on a salary of £30,000 per annum, Straw said, "There are 168 hours in the week, and I will work in Blackburn for a least 60 and maybe sleep for 50.
 Providing there's no conflict, I have long taken the view that I am not against people doing other things.
 I had two jobs as a minister.
 I think it's really important that politicians are involved with the outside world."

 In late 2011, Straw was appointed to the role of visiting professor to University College London School of Public Policy.
 He later argued for the abolition of the European Parliament.

 On 25 October 2013, Straw announced that he would stand down as an MP at the next election.

+In March 2025, he publicly requested for the Prime Minister, Sir Keir Starmer, to leave the ECHR.
+Straw wrote in a letter: “Given the undoubted success of the HRA, the question that must now arise is: what utility is there in the UK being bound any more into the Strasbourg court?
+Not much, is my answer.
+The convention articles are safe enough within our own HRA.”